 My interest in photography started as an adolescent in the late 1950’s with my first Brownie camera.
 Growing up in the New York City area my father’s and uncle’s interests in photography was always present.
 I also lived next door to a freelance and former Life Magazine photographer who often had my family pose for B&W photos when he was evaluating new equipment.

-My collection of cameras dating from the 1920’s includes the Kodak my Dad carried during WWII, a couple of stereo cameras and of course the Brownie.
+My collection of cameras dating from the 1920’s includes the Kodak my Father carried during WWII, a couple of stereo cameras and of course the Brownie.

-After over 45 years of working in various engineering and management positions in both industry and the Federal Government, I am now semi-retired allowing more time to devote to my passion, photography, and the teaching of Introduction to Digital Photography through Art Exposure, Inc.
+After over 45 years of working in various engineering and management positions in both industry and the Federal Government, I am now retired allowing more time to devote to my passion, photography, and the teaching of private and semi-private lessons in Introduction to Digital Photography.

 My photos have been accepted at the following juried exhibitions: